book00830/Chapter1/README.md

 This is the first application for the
 [* Ruby on Rails Tutorial * (https://railstutorial.jp/)
 by [Michael Hartl (http : // www. michaelhartl.com/).
 Hello, world!
+This is the first application for the
+[* Ruby on Rails Tutorial * (https://railstutorial.jp/)
+by [Michael Hartl (http : // www. michaelhartl.com/).
+Hello, world!
+This is the first application for the
+[* Ruby on Rails Tutorial * (https://railstutorial.jp/)
+by [Michael Hartl (http : // www. michaelhartl.com/).
+Hello, world!